-The mountainous island is known for its rich biodiversity, 731 meter high Mount Dauban, and natural beauty.
-Tourists can see a wide variety of birds, eckos, chameleons, turtles, & skinks; explore the caves; or indulge in swimming and snorkeling.
-Known to be the third largest granite island in the whole of Seychelles region, this island attracts the visitors for some quiet time in the nature and offers absolute bliss!
+The mountainous island is known for its rich biodiversity, 731 meters high Mount Dauban, and natural beauty.
+Tourists can see a wide variety of birds, eckos, chameleons, turtles, & skinks; explore the caves, or indulge in swimming and snorkelling.
+Known to be the third-largest granite island in the whole Seychelles region, this island attracts visitors for some quiet time in nature and offers absolute bliss!

 Best For: Wildlife, photography, trekking, hiking